 Planning a trip to Rome with kids and want a totally doable itinerary?
 Keep scrolling to check out my kid-friendly 3 days in Rome itinerary from my last trip to Italy!

-This kid-friendly 3 days in Rome itinerary contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This kid-friendly 3 days in Rome itinerary was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Rome has a very special place in my heart.
 It was the first international city I ever visited and it blew my mind and made me want to explore the world.